 The department’s computing environment includes over 1000 computers, ranging from older systems used for generating network traffic for simulated Internet experiments to state-of-the-art workstations and clusters for graphics- and compute-intensive research.
 Departmental servers provide compute service, disk space, email, source code repositories, web service, database services, backups, and many other services.
 All systems are integrated by means of high-speed networks, described below, and are supported by a highly skilled technical staff who provide a consistent computing environment throughout the department.
 Most students are assigned to a two- or three-person office, though we also larger office that can hold more students.
 Each student is assigned a computer, with computer assignments based on the students’ research or teaching assignments and their seniority within the department.
 Currently the minimum configuration for student computers is a desktop system with dual core 64 bit 2 GHz processor, 4 GB RAM, and 160 GB hard drive, though many students have computers that exceed these specifications, depending on their job and seniority.
 In addition to the departmental servers and office systems, our research laboratories contain a wide variety of specialized equipment and facilities.
 We also have an extensive virtual machine infrastructure spanning two machine rooms.

 Our systems primarily run the Windows 10 operating system, with some still running Windows 7 and a large number of systems, including many of the servers, running Ubuntu or Red Hat Linux.
 We use the AFS file system for central file storage.
-Languages most commonly used include J++, C++, Java, and C. Document preparation is usually accomplished with standard applications on PC systems.
+Languages most commonly used include J++, C++, Java, Python, PHP, and C. Document preparation is usually accomplished with standard applications on PC systems.
 Our extensive software holdings are continually evolving.
 We are also a google shop and have unlimited storage in Google Drive and use all core Google applications.
 UNC also offers Office365 cloud services.